Certified Clinical Medical Assistant (CCMA) Program

 Certified Clinical Medical Assistant Program Overview

 The Certified Clinical Medical Assistant Program is taught by a licensed nurse who is also a Certified Clinical Medical Assistant (CCMA), providing students with professional, hands-on instruction from experienced healthcare educators.
-Upon successful program completion, graduates are eligible to take the National Certification Exam administered by the National Healthcareer Association (NHA).
+Upon successful completion of the program, graduates are eligible to take the National Certification Exam administered by the National Healthcareer Association (NHA).

 The Certified Clinical Medical Assistant course at MedNoc includes: